cordutie/QDTS/README.md

 # QDTS

+## Introduction

+Cuadratic and cubic difference tones (QDT and CDT respectively) are a particular kind of auditory distortion products (ADP) where two pure tones are used to generate the perceptual illusion of a third pure tone.
+This ADPs have been thoroughly studied and compared in the last decades (see e.g. [[1]](#1), [[2]](#2) and [[3]](#3)), and the necessary conditions to generate them are well known.
-Quadratic Difference Tone Spectra (QDTS) is a particular kind of auditory distortion product where several sinusoids are combined to generate a full spectra of quadratic difference tones (QDT).
+Quadratic Difference Tone Spectra (QDTS) on the other side, is a new kind of ADP where several pure tones are combined to generate a full spectra made out of QDT.

+The theory behind the construction of a QDTS was first introduced in [[4]](#4), and a real-time algorithm that solves the computations needed to generate any given QDTS was first introduced in [[5]](#5).

-This repository contains an implementation as a MAX external of the algorithm built to generate QDTS presented at the International Computer Music Conference 2023 hosted in the Chinese University of Hong Kong.
+This repository contains an implementation as a MAX external of the algorithm built in [[5]](#5) to generate QDTS presented at the International Computer Music Conference 2023 hosted in the Chinese University of Hong Kong.

+## Contents

 The three main folders of the repository contain the implementation in MAX, some example patches recorded in video and the experiments